 At that point, you will be logged in to your account, and you should see a welcome greeting with your name in the upper left corner of the Dashboard screen.

 To change your password, click the My Account tab on the top of the screen.
 Then click on the Account Settings tab in the dropdown.
 Click on the "Change Your Password" button then make the desired changes and click Save.

 After you log in to your account, you must complete four main steps to enroll in a healthcare plan.
 These steps include:

 The Dashboard walks you through these four steps and indicates which steps have already been completed.

 Open enrollment is a designated period of time each year when employees can make changes to their health insurance coverage.
 An open enrollment period lasts for 30 days.
 During this time you can evaluate the available health insurance plans and make your selections.
 You can also make changes to your selections up to the last day of the open enrollment period.
 And, if desired, you can waive coverage.

 On the Employee Portal, the dates of the open enrollment period are shown at the top of the Dashboard screen.

 After the open enrollment period ends, you cannot make changes to your health coverage until the next open enrollment period unless you qualify for a special enrollment period due to a qualifying life event.

 A special enrollment period is also available to current employees who experience changes in their lives such as marriage or divorce or the birth or adoption of a baby.
 These changes are referred to as qualifying life events.
-You can let your employer know if you experience a qualifying event by indicating the change on the Employee Special Enrollment screen.
+You can let your employer know if you experience a qualifying event by clicking Report Changes on your dashboard.